centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 yum install centreon-pack-applications-databases-elasticsearch
 ```

-3. In the *Configuration  \>  Plugin Packs*  page of the Web Centreon interface, instal the Plugin-Pack 'Elasticsearch'
+3. In the *Configuration  \>  Plugin Packs*  page of the Web Centreon interface, install the Plugin-Pack 'Elasticsearch'

 <!--END_DOCUSAURUS_CODE_TABS-->